tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - George Michael

-### Q: Who was the leader of the Communist Party of Yugoslavia ?
-- **Correct Answer:** Josip Broz Tito
-- Karadjordje Petrovic
-- Milos Obilic
-- Aleskandar Petrovic

 ### Q: Who was the longest-serving senator in US history, serving from 1959 to 2010?
 - **Correct Answer:** Robert Byrd
 - Daniel Inouye